spiceworm/reecon/README.md

 - Fix generated documentation for api endpoints
 - Implement signup/login flow how it is shown in examples at https://github.com/remix-run/react-router/blob/dev/examples/auth/src/App.tsx
 - Errors (such as api key validation errors) returned from the backend API need to be shown to the user somehow
 - Make `producer_settings` a pydantic model so it can be used in type annotations.
 This is better than `typing.Dict`
+- Store extension auth and producer settings using plasmo's SecureStorage

 Enhancements:
 - Use batching API for processing redditors because they don't have to be processed immediately especially in the beginning.
 Then a job can just check the ones that are expired and resubmit them to the batch processing API again in the future